larabros/elogram/docs/quickstart.rst

 The `Response` object that you receive from making requests contains the data from the multiple requests combined, including the first one.
-You can also pass a ``$limit`` as an optional parameter to ``Instagram::paginate()``, which sets the number of pages to request.
+You can also pass a ``$limit`` as an optional parameter to ``Instagram::paginate()``, which sets the number of pages to request, assuming they are available.

 .. code-block:: php